Decision Tree FlowCharts

 Some popular areas of software for decision tree flow charts include:

 Product Support: diagnose problem faults and recommend restorative actions

-Legal Advice: provide bespoke advice and guidance plus legal documents
+Legal Advice: provide bespoke advice plus generate legal documents

-Process Automation: embed executable rule-based logic to automate decisions
+Process Automation: embed Business Rules Engine logic to automate decisions

 VisiRule does NOT require any special programming skills - just a clear mind and a logical brain.
-Using an interactive tool like VisiRule can help you clear your mind and organize your thoughts logically.
+Using an interactive tool like VisiRule can help you organize your thoughts logically.

-Decision Tree and Decision Flowchart diagrams provide an excellent way to specify and refine step-wise logic.
-Just draw the decision logic and VisiRule will build the online questionnaire or chatbot for you.
-As questions are answered, VisiRule executes the logic associated with that part of the decision tree and sends back the next questions.
-When completed, VisiRule returns all the conclusions reached in the form of recommendations, advice, guidance, plus any reports, documentsr equired.
+Decision tree and decision flowchart diagrams provide an excellent way to specify and refine step-wise logic.
+Just draw the decision logic and VisiRule will build the interactive questions or chatbot for you.
+As answers are given, VisiRule executes the logic associated with that part of the decision flowchart and creates the next question.
+On completion, VisiRule returns the conclusions formed and any advice, recommendations, guidance, reports, documents computed.

-VisiRule combines the very best elements of executable decision flowcharts with convergent interactive decision tree software.
-VisiRule supports the visual structuring of Boolean Logic plus evaluation of formulae to manage:
+VisiRule combines the very best elements of executable decision flowcharts with convergent decision trees.
+VisiRule supports the visual structuring of Boolean Logic plus the evaluation of formulae using::

 conditional asking of questions (logical branching)

-logic-based rules execution of answers (logical deduction and inference)
+execution of logic-based rules using answers (logical deduction and inference)

 generation of complex reports and documents (output configuration)